lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 Also...if you are looking to dive into the new interface, libgpiod-dev/gpiod.h, here is another form of source that can toggle the same GPIO listed from the file descriptor.

+One issue I have found to be true and which needs work is:
+1. LibGPIOd on the am335x, in this case the BBB, leaves the pin unavailable after the file closes.

 .. code-block::

     /*